mirca/mirca.github.io-www/_posts/2018-01-26-fitting-a-box-to-a-folded-lightcurve.md

   credit: Hubble Space Telescope
 ---

-I'm interested in finding a fast way to compute good enough estimates of periods of transit-like events caused by planets.
+One of the prime works on finding a fast way to compute good enough estimates of periods of planet transit events was carried out by

-One of the prime works in this direction has been carried out by
 <a href="https://arxiv.org/abs/astro-ph/0206099">Kovács, Zucker, and Mazeh</a>.
-Their algorithm, the Box-least Squares (or BLS for short), has been very successful in finding planets (their paper has over 500 citations!).
+Their algorithm, the Box-least Squares (or BLS for short), has been very successful in finding those periodic events (their paper has over 500 citations!).

 In this blog post, I follow a similar approach to derive the parameters of a box function that "best" fits a planet transit in time series